linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

 ---
-slug: typescript-decorators-introduction
+slug: typescript-decorators-getting-started
 author:
   name: Martin Heller
 description: 'This guide discusses Decorators, an experimental TypeScript feature.
+You learn how to enable Decorators in TypeScript, and the syntax for creating Decorators.'
-You learn how to enable Decorators in TypeScript, and the syntax for creating Decorators. '
+og_description: 'This guide discusses Decorators, an experimental TypeScript feature.
+You learn how to enable Decorators in TypeScript, and the syntax for creating Decorators.'
-keywords: ['list','of','keywords','and key phrases']
+keywords: ['typescript decorators']
+tags: ['typescript']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-09-24
 modified_by: